cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-A range of times during which a file was accessed can be specified in a
-`file_select` body.

 #### exec_regex

+**Description**: Matches file if this regular expression matches any full
+line returned by the command

+The regular expression must be used in conjunction with the
+`exec_program` test.
+In this way the program must both return exit
+status 0 and its output must match the regular expression.
+The entire
+output must be matched.

 **Type**: `string`

 **Allowed input range**: `.*`

-**Description**: Matches file if this regular expression matches any full
-line returned by the command

 **Example**: